Rigid connections and $F$-isocrystals: A remark on cohomologically rigid connections and companions

 \end{enumerate} \end{definition}

-We shall use in the sequel that $\tau$-companions exist by \cite[Thm.~4.2]{AE16} (see \cite[Thm.~7.4.1]{Dri16} for a summary, and \cite{Ked17} for later work in progress) for $\tau \colon \bar \Q_p \xrightarrow{\simeq }\bar\Q_{\ell'}$, for irreducible objects with finite determinant.
-They also exist by Drinfeld's theorem \cite[Thm.~1.1]{Dri12} for $\tau \colon \bar \Q_\ell \xrightarrow{\simeq }\bar\Q_{\ell'}$ for irreducible objects with finite determinant.
-We shall not use Drineld's $\ell$-to-$\ell '$ existence theorem.
-By \v{C}ebotarev's density theorem and Abe's \v{C}ebotarev's theorem \cite[Prop.~A.3.1]{Abe13}, the isomorphism classes of companions is unique, companions of two non-isomorphic objects are non-isomorphic, and the companion of an order $d$ rank $1$ object is an order $d$ rank $1$ object.
+We shall use in the sequel that $\tau$-companions exist by \cite[Theorem 4.2]{AE16} (see \cite[Theorem 7.4.1]{Dri16} for a summary, and \cite{Ked17} for later work in progress) for $\tau \colon \bar \Q_p \xrightarrow{\simeq }\bar\Q_{\ell'}$, for irreducible objects with finite determinant.
+They also exist by Drinfeld's theorem \cite[Theorem 1.1]{Dri12} for $\tau \colon \bar \Q_\ell \xrightarrow{\simeq }\bar\Q_{\ell'}$ for irreducible objects with finite determinant.
+We shall not use Drinfeld's $\ell$-to-$\ell '$ existence theorem.
+By \v{C}ebotarev's density theorem and Abe's \v{C}ebotarev's theorem \cite[Proposition A.3.1]{Abe18}, {companions are unique up to isomorphism}, and companions of two non-isomorphic objects are non-isomorphic, and the companion of an order $d$ rank $1$ object is an order $d$ rank $1$ object.
 The general conjecture is that companions exist for all $\tau$.
-The remaining case is for $\tau\colon \bar \Q_p\to \bar \Q_p$.
-We will see that under the additional assumption of cohomological rigidity, existence of $p$-to-$p$ and $\ell$-to-$p$ companions can be shown.
+The remaining cases are for $\tau\colon \bar \Q_p\to \bar \Q_p$ and $\tau\colon \bar \Q_\ell\to \bar \Q_p$.
+We will see that for the cohomologically rigid case, existence of $p$-to-$p$ and $\ell$-to-$p$ companions can be shown.